-- 6.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 6.1.2 Items applicable to this section which are constructed of conductive materials shall be subject to the applicable minimum approach distances (MADs) specified in Section 4, Electrical Hazards. - 6.1.3 Operators shall communicate with all other workers and ensure they are clear of the equipment, swing radius, and immediate work site before starting or operating power tools. - 6.1.4 When a power tool is carried aloft and is not in use, it shall be secured against falling. - 6.1.5 Before and during use of a power tool, the operator shall ensure all manufacturers' safety devices are working properly and unmodified, or, if they are not, the operator shall remove the tool from service.
+- 6.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 6.1.2 Items applicable to this section which are constructed of conductive materials shall be subject to the applicable minimum approach distances (MADs) specified in Section 4, Electrical Hazards. - 6.1.3 Operators shall communicate with all other workers and ensure they are clear of the equipment, swing radius, and immediate work site before starting or operating power tools. - 6.1.4 When a power tool is carried aloft and is not in use, it shall be secured against falling. - 6.1.5 Before and during use of a power tool, the operator shall ensure all manufacturers' safety devices are working properly and unmodified.
+The operator shall remove the tool from service when a safety device is not working properly or is modified.